 Parking appeals may be submitted in writing to the Campus Safety & Security dispatch center during normal business hours.
 Appeals may also be emailed to the assistant director of Campus Safety & Security.
 To file a parking appeal regarding a violation or vehicle boot discrepancy, the following must be completed:

 - Write a formal letter outlining the disagreement with the issuance of the violation or vehicle boot.

 - Include the violation number, date, time, and reason for the violation and/or vehicle boot.

 - Include a return address, phone number and valid email address.

 - Submit to Campus Safety & Security within 30 calendar days of the date the violation or vehicle boot was issued.

 Parking appeals will be reviewed by the Parking Appeals Committee.
-The committee will make a decision on a case-by-case basis and notify the person submitting the appeal of their decision within 5 business days.
+The committee will make a decision on a case-by-case basis and notify the person submitting the appeal of their decision within five business days.
 If the committee grants the parking appeal, the violation will be voided.
 If the vehicle was booted as a result of the violation, the boot fee will be returned to the payee.
-If the committee denies the parking appeal, all fees relating to the violation must be paid within 5 calendar days of notification that the appeal was denied.
+If the committee denies the parking appeal, all fees relating to the violation must be paid within five calendar days of notification that the appeal was denied.
 If a parking appeal is received, the violation fee will be waived until the Parking Appeals Committee has made a final decision regarding the appeal.
 However, all vehicle boot fees must be paid up front and will be refunded if the appeal is granted by the committee.